-As nifty as the Mirror for Samsung TV app is, there are a few caveats you should know about before getting it.
-Most important of all is how this only works with Samsung Smart TVs manufactured from 2012 and onward.
+As nifty as the Mirror for Samsung TV and the Mirror for LG TV apps are, there are a few caveats you should know about before getting it.
+Most important of all is how this only works with smart TVs manufactured from 2012 and onward.
 If you’re unsure of what you have, the developers recommend checking the model type printed on the back of your TV unit:

 Other tidbits to be aware of include:

-- iOS 12 is required, as the app relies on system resources that aren’t available in iOS 10 and earlier
+- iOS 12 and above is required, as the app relies on system resources that aren’t available in iOS 10 and earlier

 - There’s a 1-3 second delay between your iOS device’s screen and the mirror on your Samsung or LG Smart TV

 - At this time, audio playback will not mirror to your Smart TV when broadcasting from Safari or Chrome; it comes from your device instead.
 Download the free Puffin Browser from the App Store to enable sound during browsing.